jack-mil/atpg-toolkit/docs/report.typ

 = PODEM Test Pattern Generator

 The final part of this project is the implementation of the Path Orientated Decision Making (PODEM) test pattern generation algorithm [Goel and Rosales 1981].
 This is implemented in the Python `TestGenerator` class, which provides methods of loading a circuit and generating a valid combination of inputs that detect a given single-stuck fault.
 The generated test vector can than be directly fed back into the previous deductive fault simulator to find all faults which are detected by that test.
-This this way, a small set of tests can be generated that cover many faults in the circuit.
+This way, a small set of tests can be generated that cover many faults in the circuit.

 Usage of the library looks like this: